bekk/bekk-christmas/post/security/welcome-to-the-annual-security-christmas-calendar.md

 calendar: security
 post_year: 2019
 post_day: 1
-title: Welcome to the annual security Christmas calendar
+title: 'WIP: Welcome to the annual security Christmas calendar'
 ingress: >-
   Welcome to the annual security Christmas calendar.
 This year we are excited to present a wide selection of topics, ranging from insightful reports from the